arpa2/steamworks/docs/pulleyback-api.md

 The argument `varc` gives the number of variables that are passed to the driver for addition or removal of variables.
 This number is mentioned explicitly to permit for error checking.
 TODO:TYPING?
-The function returns a handle as a non-negative value, or it returns -1 and sets `errno` to indicate failure.
+The function returns a pulley-back handle as a pointer, or it returns NULL and sets `errno` to indicate failure.

-The argument to `pulleyback_close()` is a non-negative handle as obtained from `pulleyback_open()`.
+The argument to `pulleyback_close()` is a pulley-back handle as obtained from `pulleyback_open()`.
 In a proper program execution, every succeeded call to `pulleyback_open()` should be matched by one later call to `pulleyback_close()` and there should be no other invocations to the latter.